fleek-platform/website/src/content/guides/fleek-react-guide/index.md

 Click on the URL (For this example it’s https://wailing-action-mammoth.on-fleek.app/ but yours will be different) and it’ll take you to your fully functional React App!

 **Congratulations!
-You’ve successfully deployed your react App onto Fleek!**
+You’ve successfully deployed your React app onto Fleek!**

 ### Resources: